 Man tells court he fears girlfriend being forced into UK abortion

-Ms Justice Mary Laffoy adjourned the case until tomorrow so that the woman can receive legal advice.
+Ms Justice Mary Laffoy adjourned the case until Friday morning so that the woman can receive legal advice.

 The couple, who cannot be identified for legal reasons, are both foreign nationals but have been residing in Ireland.

 In an affidavit to the court the man said his girlfriend “is happy to be pregnant” and “never expressed any desire to have an abortion”, but her family is of the view she will be “ruined” if she has a child with a non-white man.

 He says her true intentions are that she she had registered with a maternity hospital, and was looking forward to have a CAT scan in the near future.
 She also went buying baby clothes for the child.

 Séamas Ó Tuathail SC, for the man, said his client believed his girlfriend was being forced to undergo an abortion by her parents.

 Ms Justice Laffoy this morning granted the man permission to serve notice of his proceedings against his girlfriend aimed at preventing her from leaving the jurisdiction and undergoing an abortion until it can be determined whether she is acting of her own free will.

 The judge also directed the Attorney General be made a notice party to the proceedings.
 However, counsel for the attorney told the court this afternoon that she did not believe she had a role to play in the action.